tejeshn48/3000/charan1.md

 Jenkins comes with a lot of goodies but is just not limited by that, Jenkin's main power is its extensibility which can be achieved by installing plugins into it.
 Jenkins opensource community has written more number of plugins, these plugins can do a variety of tasks, like integration with external tools or servers they are:
 - Version control system plugins: - git, svn, subversion, etc
-- Build plugins: - maven, ant, Ms build, etc
+- Build plugins: - Maven, Ant, Ms build, etc
-- Notification plugins: - Email, chat, SMS, etc
+- Notification plugins: - Email, Chat, SMS, etc
--  Cloud plugins: - create a cloud instance and deploy the code into the cloud service
+-  Cloud plugins: - Create a cloud instance and deploy the code into the cloud service.
--  Testing plugins: -code analysis will be a unit test case and static code analysis etc The list of plugins is very long, whenever we want Jenkins to do some tasks just search for that plugin, and most of the time, we will find something.
+-  Testing plugins: -Code analysis will be a unit test case and static code analysis etc.
+The list of plugins is very long, whenever we want Jenkins to do some tasks just search for that plugin, and most of the time, we will find something.
 For example, if we want Jenkins to deploy a java artifact to the tomcat server, search for the plugin named “deploy to container”.

 ### Jenkins setup